ondanieldev/ondanieldev/README.md

 I worked at a school and developed systems to improve their management.
 Two of these projects started as open source and are still storaged on my GitHub.
 You can access them at [sisgie](https://github.com/ondanieldev/santiago) and [enrollments](https://github.com/ondanieldev/santiago-reenrollments).

-Actually, I work at [Spiry Media Investment Group](https://spiry.ro/) as a fullstack developer.
+Currently, I work at [Spiry Media Investment Group](https://spiry.ro/) as a fullstack developer.

 :iphone: **Contact**